thebrianemory/nfl-top-stories-cli-gem/README.md

 ## Usage

-Run
+From the directory execute:

     $ .bin/nfl-top-stories

-  from the directory and follow the prompts to get your news.
+and follow the prompts to get your news.

 ## Development